Close-up of a family visiting the CDMH

 Migration History

-Established in 1996, in the Gare-Usines station that serves the “Italie” district in Dudelange, the Document Centre for Human Migrations (CDMH) is managed by a non-profit organisation.
+Established in 1996, in the Gare-Usines station that serves the “Italie” district in Dudelange, the Documentation Centre for Human Migrations (CDMH) is managed by a non-profit organisation.
 Its purpose is the study of migration in Luxembourg and in the Grande-Région, encompassing the past and the present.
 Focused on Luxembourg society and its diversity, it resolutely pursues these objectives, acting as an interface between heritage institutions (archives, libraries, museums), the voluntary sector, research, and the general public.

 The activities of the CDMH are financed by multi-annual agreements with the Ministry of Culture and the Ville de Dudelange.